 Clinical Practicum Placements

-St. Joseph’s Healthcare Hamilton (SJHH) is pleased to offer Clinical Practicum training and research opportunities in:
+St. Joseph’s Healthcare Hamilton (SJHH) is pleased to offer Clinical Practicum training and research opportunities for psychology learners in the following areas:

 Borderline Personality Disorder Services